OCA/account-financial-reporting/customer_activity_statement/README.rst

 To use this module, you need to:

 #.
-Go to Customers and select one or more
+Go to Customers or Vendors and select one or more
 #.
-Press 'Action > Customer Activity Statement'
+Press 'Action > Partner Activity Statement'
 #.
-Indicate if you want to display aging buckets
+Indicate if you want to display receivables or payables, and if you want to display aging buckets

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas